-Which city is cheaper, Frankfurt or Cologne?
+Which place is cheaper, Frankfurt or Cologne?

 These are the overall average travel costs for the two destinations.

 Should I visit Cologne or Frankfurt?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Cologne is a colorful, fun, and accessible city.
 As it's a big city, visitors will find plenty to do, too.
 It offers plenty of beauty for visitors.
 It's also popular because of the food, shopping, and museums.

 Frankfurt is a connected, energetic, and dynamic city.
 As it's a big city, visitors will find plenty to do, too.
 Other popular activities here include shopping, museums, and nightlife.